 - Buildings or property used for athletic sporting events - Student housing, including but not limited to dormitories, Fraternity and sorority houses - Any Preschool or childcare space - Any room or space used for classes in which high school students are enrolled through a dual enrollment program, including, but not limited to, classes related to the "Move on When Ready Act" - Any faculty, staff, or administrative offices - Rooms where disciplinary proceeding are conducted

 These excluded areas represent the most "sensitive places" on a college campus.

-To read the full text of HB280 Here.
+To read more information about HB280 from the University System of Georgia click Here.

-The Office of Student Affairs
+The Office of Student Support and Student Conduct